tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 - Nitrification stage 1 : the second phase in the nitrogen cycle is about turning that harmful ammonia into nitrites, a less harmful substance for your fish.
 This conversion is done by nitrifying bacteria like nitrosomonas-type bacteria.

-- Nitrification stage 2 : in this stage, nitrobacter-type bacteria converts the nitrites into nitratesn an overall less harmful substance for your fish.
+- Nitrification stage 2 : in this stage, nitrobacter-type bacteria converts the nitrites into nitrates, an overall less harmful substance for your fish.

 - Assimilation : in this stage, the nitrates are absorbed by the plant life in your aquarium.
 Remaining nitrates are diluted by water changes.